josealexandre87/josealexandre87/README.md

 ### :man_technologist: About Me :
 I'm a Software Engineering student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> and I'm starting to program and develop websites and applications.
-The first programming language that I learned was Python, and as soon as I started the course in College I learned the C and C++ programming languages and also took a course on code versioning using Git.
+The first programming language that I learned was Python, and as soon as I started the course in College I learned the C programming language and also took a course on code versioning using Git.
 Today I am in a process of learning, with the aim of adding value to my work.

 ---